 Furthermore, we once again held global watch parties in

-To view videos from the global watch parties, please refer to the following website.
-WEB conjunction with Earth Day on April 22 of this year.
+conjunction with Earth Day on April 22 of this year.
 These events involve preparing videos showing Komatsu employees around the world engaging in volunteer activities and attending a virtual gathering to watch these videos through a dedicated website.